On-Line Policy Iteration with Trajectory-Driven Policy Generation: Exact and Approximate Policy Iteration

 \section{Exact and Approximate Policy Iteration}

 In this section, we review exact and approximate PI algorithms that are related to our proposed schemes.
-In addition, we describe the theoretical properties of the exact PI algorithm for finite horizon problem, laying the foundation for our on-line approximate PI algorithm and its variants.
+In addition, we describe the theoretical properties of the exact PI algorithm for finite-horizon problems, laying the foundation for our on-line approximate PI algorithm and its variants.